zkWildfire/OpenSslMcve/README.md

 An issue has been opened on the OpenSSL GitHub repository to report this bug: https://github.com/openssl/openssl/issues/21522

+Note that the majority of this README discusses the initial MCVE implementation, which is different than the current implementation.
+Check out the `mcve` tag to get the original MCVE implementation.
+The current implementation validates additional ciphers but does not print the register state before and after calling OpenSSL methods.

 ## Prerequisites
 * Visual Studio or the Visual Studio build tools
   * This MCVE was tested with Visual Studio 2022.
 It's likely that any recent